William C. Fownes Jr.

-William Clark Fownes Jr. (October 2, 1877 – July 4, 1950) was an American amateur golfer.
+William Clark "W. C." Fownes Jr. (October 2, 1877 – July 4, 1950) was an American amateur golfer.

 Career

-His father, Henry Fownes, founded and designed Oakmont Country Club.
+His father, Henry C. Fownes, founded and designed Oakmont Country Club.

+In Western Pennsylvania, Fownes was the dominant force in regional play.
+He won eight Western Pennsylvania Amateur Championships and finished runner-up on five other occasions.
+His eight West Penn Amateur victories was a record for over a century, until Sean Knapp won his 9th West Penn Amateur in 2023.
+From 1901 to 1916, Fownes reached the finals in 13 of 16 years.
+He also won two Western Pennsylvania Open Championships, nearly 20 years apart.

+He also won the Pennsylvania Amateur four times.

-Fownes won the 1910 U.S. Amateur at The Country Club in Brookline, Massachusetts.
+Fownes appeared in 26 U.S. Amateurs in his career, with the highlight coming in 1910 when he won at The Country Club in Brookline, Massachusetts.
 He defeated Chick Evans (winner in 1916 and 1920) in the semi-finals, 1 up, after being down two with four holes to play.
 He then defeated Warren Wood in the final, 4 and 3.
+He reached the quarterfinals on eight occasions, and reached the semifinals five times.

-Fownes was the playing-captain of the first U.S. Walker Cup team in 1922.
-He guide the team to victory and played again on the team in 1924.
-He also won the Pennsylvania Amateur four times.
+Fownes helped restart international golf matches following World War I. In 1919 and 1920, he captained an American team that played the best amateurs in Canada.
+The United States won both of those events.
+In 1921, Fownes captain informal matches between the United States and amateurs from Great Britain, with the Americans winning 9 to 3.
+This was the precursor to the Walker Cup, for which he served as the first United States captain when the event debuted in 1922.
+He guided the team to victory and played again on the team in 1924.

-Fownes served as president on the United States Golf Association from 1926 to 1927.
+Fownes joined the United States Golf Association Executive Committee in 1924, when he served as Vice President.
+He was elected president for 1926 to 1927.

-Fownes, along with A.W.
-Tillinghast, George C. Thomas, Jr., Hugh Wilson, George Crump, and William Flynn together made up the "Philadelphia School" of golf course architecture.
+Fownes, along with A. W. Tillinghast, George C. Thomas, Jr., Hugh Wilson, George Crump, and William Flynn together made up the "Philadelphia School" of golf course architecture.
 Together, the group designed over 300 courses, 27 of which are in the top 100 golf courses in the world.

 Fownes, along with his father, were members of The Tin Whistles.
+He won the Tin Whistle Championship in 1912, and served as the organization's president in 1949.